DOI-ONRR/blog-nrrd/src/pages/m-23-22-self-assessment/index.md

 After we filled out the spreadsheet, we met together to go over it in detail.
 Reviewing it ensured that we all had a grasp of each requirement and agreed about our level of compliance.

-Working as a team to fill this out made sure that we were all in agreement about our level of compliance.
+Working as a team to fill this out made sure that we all agreed about our level of compliance.

 ## Our results and how we scored ourselves